Creating better environments for people living with dementia

 "I encourage all concerned to take the RTPI's useful advice on board and support those with dementia to live the lives they want to."

+Complete our online training module on dementia here.
 Learn more about inclusive planning and health at the RTPI here.